LinuxLab-ESGI/Secure-GRUB-2/README.md

 Here is the line once modified :

 ![Vmlinuz modified Image](/img/Vmlinuz2.png "Just simple as that -.-")

+> Here are some options that we can give :
+>
+> - root=device : specifies the disk where we want to mount the root file system (Exemple : /dev/sdaX, LABEL, UUID
+> - init=binary : specifies the initial program exceuted by the kernel (Normally /sbin/init)
+> - single : allow to start in single user (root) with minimum services
+> - ro : the file stystem will be mounted in read-only and do a file system consistency check (fsck)
+> - rw : the file stystem will be mounted in read and write and doesn't do a fsck.
+> - quiet : dont' user verbose mode.

 Now we simply press "**F10**" to boot with the option we've added.